ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 8.5 Resolving Field Value

 To resolve the value of a field, the `resolve()` method can be used.
 This requires the `graphql:Field` object which is related to the particular field that is going to be resolved.
 If the resolver has interceptors attached, the interceptors will be executed until there are no more interceptors left.
+If there are no interceptors left, the actual resolver will be executed.

 ```ballerina
 public isolated function resolve(graphql:Field ‘field) returns anydata;